Explore theology, history and the practice of ministry from Aboriginal and Torres Strait Islander and world Indigenous perspectives.

 Apply for NAIITS units

-NAIITS: An Indigenous Learning Community (formerly known as the North American Institute for Indigenous Theological Studies) is dedicated to working together with Indigenous communities in the development and articulation of Indigenous perspectives in theology and practice.
+NAIITS: An Indigenous Learning Community is dedicated to working together with Indigenous communities in the development and articulation of Indigenous perspectives in theology and practice.